Digital Commons makes it easy to share your repository with the world.

 Grab-and-Go Reporting and Exports

 The Content Inventory and bepress Archive are excellent ways to generate exports for everything in your IR.
-The Content Inventory tool allows you to run reports about the kind of metadata in your IR and the amount of content in its publications.
+The Content Inventory tool allows you to run reports showing the kind of metadata in your IR and the amount of content in its publications.
 Similarly, bepress Archive, a cloud-based backup of your IR, mirrors site hierarchies and file structures, and captures metadata in XML format.
 These sources can be used to populate content and statistics featured on external sites, and also to gather additional metrics for use in stakeholder reports.